 A TIN is useful in representing variable density data, since the triangles may be larger where the data is locally smooth, and more dense to represent data with more rapidly changing values.
 If the points of the TIN are carefully chosen to represent ridges, valleys and other significant features, then the TIN can result in a significant data compaction; however, if a TIN is automatically generated from an arbitrary set of data points the data volume can increase over the original source data, or significant information can be lost, Since a TIN coverage can be of any shape it can be fitted to cover an area of interest.

+S-100 uses the CV_TINCoverage class described in ISO 19123.
+TIN coverages in S-100 are continuous coverages.

 Grid cell structure

+The feature attribute values associated with a grid point represent characteristics of the real world measured or observed within a small space surrounding a sample point represented by the grid point.
+The grid lines connecting these points form a set of grid cells.

+EXAMPLE: In Figure 8-18 below, the grid points are (a, b, c, d), located at the intersections of the solid lines.
+The cells (A, B, C, D) bounded by dashed lines represent the sample spaces associated with these grid points.
+These sample spaces are grid cells in an offset grid (represented by the dashed lines) relative to the data grid (represented by the solid lines).
+Evaluation at any direct position X within the grid cell G (bounded by the solid lines) will be based on interpolation from a, b, c and d (and possibly involve additional grid points outside the cell).

+Figure 8-18 Grid cell structure (after ISO 19123 Figure 15)

 S-100 utilizes the same view of grid cell structure as Section 8.2.2 of ISO 19123.
 The grid data in S-100 grid coverages are nominally situated exactly at the grid points defined by the grid coordinates.
 The grid points are therefore the “sample points.”
 Data values at a sample point represent measurements over a neighbourhood of the sample point.
 This neighbourhood is assumed to extend a half-cell in each dimension.
 The effect is that the sample space corresponding to each grid point is a cell centred at the grid point.
+S-100 refines the ISO 19123 view by adding optional attributes to indicate the location of the data values relative to the grid cell corners as encoded in the grid dataset.
+These optional attributes can be used to effectively avoid offset grids or subdivision of grid cells during evaluation and portrayal, or for more complex representations of gridded data.

 Note that applying interpolation methods to a coverage means that the value of a data characteristic at a location between grid points may be different from that at any or all of the grid points which are its nearest neighbours.
+Such differentiation may be avoided by means of the additional S-100 attributes mentioned above.

 Data Set Structure

-Coverage data as used in S-100 is relatively simple data.
-It consists of a set of data values together with metadata that describes the meaning of these values.
-The data values are organized according to a Spatial Schema.
-For most types of coverage data this Schema takes the form of a Coverage Schema.
-The exception is for Point Set data, which is a set of points.

-A data set consists of an S100_IGCollection composed of coverages or point sets.
-Metadata is associated at several levels.
-Metadata may be associated with the data set as a whole, or with the coverage or point set.
+A data set consists of a collection of one or more coverages together with associated metadata.
+Metadata may be associated with the data set as a whole, or with individual coverages.
 Metadata may also be associated with particular data elements where needed.
 More detailed metadata at a lower level overrides general metadata for an entire coverage or collection.
 Metadata may also be associated with particular regions of a data set or other grouping of data set elements.